f

 Edit group parameters

-Please note that only the admin or the owner can modify public groups.
+Only the admin or the owner can modify public groups.

 Showing groups in sidebar